jax-ml/jax/docs/jax-101/02-jitting.md

 +++ {"id": "5XUT2acoHBz-"}

-If we really need to JIT a function that has a condition on the value of an input, we can tell JAX to help itself to a less abstract tracer for a particular input by specifying `static_argnums`.
-The cost of this is that the resulting jaxpr is less flexible, so JAX will have to re-compile the function for every new value of the specified input.
+If we really need to JIT a function that has a condition on the value of an input, we can tell JAX to help itself to a less abstract tracer for a particular input by specifying `static_argnums` or `static_argnames`.
+The cost of this is that the resulting jaxpr is less flexible, so JAX will have to re-compile the function for every new value of the specified static input.
 It is only a good strategy if the function is guaranteed to get limited different values.

 ```{code-cell}
 :id: 2yQmQTDNAenY